 From delayed reactive medical services to evidence-based Predictive, Preventive & Personalised Medicine.

-About the EPMA Journal
+About the EPMA Journal, IF 3.9

 The main objective of the EPMA is to promote the paradigm change from delayed reactive medical services to evidence-based Predictive, Preventive & Personalised Medicine (PPPM) as an integrated science and healthcare practice.

 The EPMA Journal is the main instrument for the PPPM promotion